mhbeals/scissorsandpaste/Individual MD Entries/1818-02-26_Caledonian Mercury_131.md

                     –I am, Sir, yours, &c.
 Upper Canada, September 15.
 1817Robert Gourlay.
 Statistical Table of the Scotch Settlement near Perth, Upper
                         Canada, of the 1st Week of July 1817Original Profession of Settlers.
 Wife.
 Sons.
 Daughters.
 From what County.
                     From what Parish.
 Date of leaving home, 1815.
 Date of Embarkation, 1815.
 Date of Disembarkation, 1815.
-Date of taking possesion, 1816.
+Date of taking possession, 1816.
 Dimensions in feet of House erected.
 No. of Acres of Land chopped.
 No. of acres of Land cleared.
-                    Number of Acres in Whea.
+                    Number of Acres in Wheat.
 Number of Acres in other crops.
 No. of [?]s of Map Sugar made.
 No. of Cows.
 No. of Oxen.
 The undernamed Settlers have respectively signed a Declaration of " Well satisfied."
 Farm Bailiff.
 1. 3.
 3. Perth.
                     Callendar.
 May 15.
 June 24.
 Sept 12.
 May 22.
 18 by 20.
 9. 4 1/2.
 2. 2 1/3.
 100.